SKOURIES (GREECE)

 Open Pit Mining

-The open pit mine successfully continued to ramp up during Q4 2025 with four crews operating ahead of plan in building ore stockpiles for the process plant start-up.
-At the end of Q4 2025, there was approximately 1.2 million tonnes of open pit and underground ore on stockpiles3, containing approximately 47.3 thousand ounces of gold and 12.5 million pounds of copper.
-Grade control drilling covering 95% of the Phase 1 open pit has been completed and confirmed the first three years of production.
+The open pit mine continued to ramp up during Q1 2026 and remains ahead of plan in building ore stockpiles for the process plant start-up.
+The open pit team delivered 877 kt of ore to stockpiles during Q1 2026.
+At the end of Q1 2026 the stockpiles contained approximately 2.3 million tonnes of open pit and underground ore.
+The stockpile metal content is approximately 84,000 ounces of gold and 24 million pounds of copper.
+Grade control drilling of the open pit phase 1 has been completed.

 Underground Development